 CLECA, SCE and Vistra oppose Energy Division's proposal.
 CLECA asserts that if RDRR were dispatched in advance of an EEA Watch that it would be a dramatic change from current dispatch rules.
-CLECA also asserts that the current approach is consistent with the 2010 settlement agreement that was approved in D.10-06-034, and cautions that calling RDRR too soon could lead to customer fatigue and reaching dispatch limits unnecessarily.205
+CLECA also asserts that the current approach is consistent with the 2010 settlement agreement that was approved in D.10-06-034, and cautions that calling RDRR too soon could lead to customer fatigue and reaching dispatch limits unnecessarily.204

-SCE argues that the Energy Division's proposal could lead to attrition and thereby jeopardize reliability, as RDRR participants agreed to participate in the program with the understanding that it would be used as a last resort, and that the proposal would essentially make RDRR resources the same as all other resources with the likelihood of more frequent dispatch.
-SCE also asserts that Energy Division's proposal would upend the 2010 settlement, which SCE argues established that RDRR would be used as a last resort only before canvassing other balancing authorities.
-SCE further states that if Energy Division intends for RDRR resources to be reverted to load modifying resources, SCE would support exploring that change but asserts it would be more appropriately considered in the DR proceeding.
-SCE to have the ability to call resources and if Vistra's proposal on bid limits is adopted, which would ensure RDRR wouldn't inappropriately suppress scarcity price signals.210
+SCE argues that the Energy Division's proposal could lead to attrition and thereby jeopardize reliability, as RDRR participants agreed to participate in the program with the understanding that it would be used as a last resort, and that the proposal would essentially make RDRR resources the same as all other resources with the likelihood of more frequent dispatch.205 SCE also asserts that Energy Division's proposal would upend the 2010 settlement, which SCE argues established that RDRR would be used as a last resort only before canvassing other balancing authorities.206 SCE further states that if Energy Division intends for RDRR resources to be reverted to load modifying resources, SCE would support exploring that change but asserts it would be more appropriately considered in the DR proceeding.207